 - Completion of a minimum of 12 semester hours

 - Registered full-time for the next eligible semester

 - No outstanding financial obligations to ECC

 - No disciplinary record on file with the Office of the Dean of Student Services and Development

 - Citizen of any country other than China, Hong Kong, Macao and/or Taiwan (SWU requirement)

 Preference will be given to ECC Chinese language students.
 This is a competitive program, and all applicants may not be selected.
 In the event that more applications are received than spaces available, the program admissions committee will make all final candidate selections.
 If a participant has special needs, the program will attempt to make whatever reasonable accommodations are possible.
 However, it may be difficult for those with severe physical disabilities to travel to and within China.

 The purpose of this program is to familiarize participants with Chinese culture and language.
 Students enrolled in this program will complete tours and study related to Chinese language, culture and history.
 This is an academic study abroad and cultural tour, and students will earn two credit hours in one of the following courses: INS 100 – Topics in International Studies or HUM 100 – Topics in Humanities.
 Students are required to enroll in one of the courses offered through the program.

 All participants will engage in Chinese language courses and be exposed to the local culture through excursions and tours.
 Cultural tours include visits to sites of local and historical significance.

-Prior to submitting your application to the ECC Office of International Student Services and Study Abroad, please make an appointment with Beth Santell in the Counseling Department to select preliminary courses and review your educational plan.
-An appointment can be made by calling the Counseling Department at 847-214-7390 or by visiting building B, room B120.
+Prior to submitting your application to the ECC Center for International Education and Programs, please make an appointment with Sean Jensen in the Academic Advising Department to select preliminary courses and review your educational plan.
+An appointment can be made by calling the Advising Department at 847-214-7390 or in building B room B120.